There are mainly two types of drying technologies :

 Basically, the loaded on to the desiccant dehumidifiers in the process section and then unloaded in the regeneration section.

 Desiccant dehumidifiers designs

-- holeDesiccant dehumidifiers – has separate air flows(meaning the the process and reactivation are separated.) depending on the capacity of the dehumidifier the air flow may differ.
+- hold desiccant dehumidifiers – has separate air flows(meaning the process and reactivation are separated.) depending on the capacity of the dehumidifier the airflow may differ.

-- In Desiccant dehumidifiers, the warmer and drier the regeneration air is, the more effective and efficiency the dehumidifier will be.
+- In Desiccant dehumidifiers, the warmer and drier the regeneration air is, the more effective and efficient the dehumidifier will be.

 Where are desiccant dehumidifiers mostly used?

 Desiccant dehumidifiers have been used in many industrial facilities, such as :